Hiking in the Lake Parramatta Reserve offers a great day out, as you walk through 75ha of bushland, around an idyllic lake with a decommissioned dam.

 The area is very family friendly, with lots of picnic and BBQ facilities, public toilets, and a small cafe to rest up and have a coffee.
 The swimming area in the lake is another great reason to come out to Lake Parramatta and to enjoy a great day outdoors.

 You can choose between three walking trails, as per the map below.
-If you’re going to do the full circuit, it’s recommended to start anti-clockwise and start with the She-Oak Track.
+If you’re going to do the full circuit, it’s best to go anti-clockwise and start with the She-Oak Track.

 For your convenience, you can download a copy of the map from the City of Parramatta website.